den01-python-programming/exercise-7-3-sorting/README.md

 ## Finding the smallest value

-Create in the class `MainProgram` a class method `smallest` that takes an integer array as a parameter.
+Create in the main program a class method `smallest` that takes an integer array as a parameter.
 It should return the smallest value in the array.

 Here is the structure of the method: